browserengineering/book/book/accessibility.md

 =======

-This chapter introduces accessibility---features to ensure *all* users can access and interact with web sites---then showed how to solve several of the most common accessibility problems in browsers.
+This chapter introduces accessibility---features to ensure *all* users can access and interact with web sites---then shows how to solve several of the most common accessibility problems in browsers.
 The key takeaways are:

 * Built-in accessibility is possible because of the semantic and declarative